mxkopy/vae/README.md

 # Usage

 First, make sure you have all the dependencies installed. deps.sh is a convenience script for this purpose.
-You'll also want an X server or similar - if you don't know what this is, then you're fine.
+You'll also want an X server or similar for visualizations - if you don't know what this is, then you're fine.

 In theory, this repo provides a modally-general library for Dirichlet VAEs.
 It's agnostic to which specific encoder and decoder you use, as long as the outputs make sense (i.e. they must be arrays of size [model_size, ...]).
 Subtyping AutoEncoder allows a type to use the AutoEncoder forward-pass, as long as it has these fields: